CyrusYip/cyrusyip-blog/content/en/post/2023-01-31-install-microcode-on-proxmox.md

 ## Uninstallation

-If you want to remove microcode and the unstable repository, run:
+To remove microcode and the unstable repository, run:

 ```
-# remove microcode
+# remove microcode packages
 apt purge amd64-microcode intel-microcode
 apt autoremove
 # make sure there is no installed package from the unstable repository